High-tech devices help NFL teams keep players safe, in shape

 The results may even help in the fight against COVID-19.
 WHOOP has information showing customers who tested positive saw a spike in their respiratory rates just a few days before the onset of symptoms.

-Zebra Technologies has been using computer chips in shoulder pads and practice shirts since 2014.
+Zebra Technologies has been using radio frequency identification chips in shoulder pads and practice shirts since 2014.
 Now it has installed them in footballs.
-Radio transmitters at stadiums and practice fields transmit data that company officials say can track measurements within 6 inches of actual distance.
+Transmitters at stadiums and practice fields send data that company officials say track measurements within 6 inches of actual distance.

 The results often appear on television broadcasts: how far or fast a player ran; how far a ball was thrown; or how much separation a receiver had from a defender.
 Those numbers came in handy when most pro days were canceled because of the pandemic.